Education

 Topics Information, Computing and Communication Sciences , Engineering and Technology

-Internships (practical or research) in data collection for clinical studies involving spinal cord injury (SCI)
+Internships (practical or research) in data collection and processing for clinical studies involving spinal cord injury (SCI)

 This hands-on work (internship or semester project) within a clinical setting will bring you close to intelligent health management while exploring multiple data and sensor systems.
 You will experience multimodal data of robotics rehabilitation, general clinical practice, and detailed clinical studies applied in classification and dimensionality reduction.